Pennsylvania mayors charged in pay-to-play corruption case

 "Pawlowski and Spencer essentially put a 'for sale' sign on City Hall and sold out to the highest bidder," said Louis Lappen, the acting U.S. attorney in Philadelphia, at a news conference on Wednesday.

+At his own news conference, Pawlowski called that accusation "fiction" and vowed to keep running for reelection.

+"I want to make it clear to everyone: I have done nothing wrong, nor have I ever accepted a dime beyond my salary," he said.
+"In no way, shape or form was City Hall ever up for sale."
-Pawlowski, who took office as mayor in 2006 and was twice re-elected, also campaigned unsuccessfully for Pennsylvania governor in 2014 and U.S. Senate in 2015.

-He is accused of accepting more than $150,000 in contributions to his various campaigns from vendors with the understanding they would receive city contracts in exchange.
+Pawlowski, who has also run unsuccessfully for governor and U.S. Senate, is accused of accepting more than $150,000 in contributions to his various campaigns from vendors with the understanding they would receive city contracts in exchange.

-Spencer, meanwhile, offered a bribe Rebecca Acosta, president of the city school board, to persuade her husband, Francisco Acosta, who was president of the city council, to support repeal of a city anti-corruption ordinance that limited the size of campaign donations, according to authorities.

-Rebecca Acosta was among those indicted on Wednesday.
-Her husband previously pleaded guilty and is in prison.

 The mayor sought to cover up the scheme by deleting emails, instructing his campaign aides to do the same and sweeping his office for listening devices installed by law enforcement, the indictment said.

+A lawyer for Hickey did not immediately respond to a request for comment.

+Charges against Pawlowski had been expected.
+Earlier this year, Allentown's former managing director pleaded guilty as part of the investigation and implicated Pawlowski in a $3 million bid-rigging scheme to benefit a campaign donor.

-Editing by G Crosse and Andrew Hay
+Writing by Barbara Goldberg and Joseph Ax; Editing by G Crosse and Andrew Hay